allanmoraes/data-receiver/iac/docs/IAC-S3.md

 This template has outputs and this outputs can be used by anothe Stack.
 - **S3BucketAppName:** A reference to the created S3 Bucket's name
 - **S3BucketAppArn:** A reference to the created S3 Bucket's ARN
-- **S3BucketExportName:** A reference to the created S3 Bucket's name
-- **S3BucketExportArn:** A reference to the created S3 Bucket's ARN

 | Key                | Value                                           | Description                          | Export name                                |
 |--------------------|-------------------------------------------------|--------------------------------------|--------------------------------------------|